Health Nutrients

 The risk for zinc deficiency depends on the individual and involves factors like age, diet pattern, medical conditions, and certain lifestyle habits.

-The absorption rate for zinc from foods can range from 16-50%, meaning that the remaining zinc passes through the body unused.
+In addition, the absorption rate for foods rich in zinc can range from 16–50%, meaning that the remaining zinc passes through the body unused.
 But what does that mean for you?

 High-Risk Individuals